 - Learn to perform CPR on children and adults and update those skills regularly

 - Understand the basics of life-saving so that you can assist in a pool emergency

-- Install a four foot or taller fence around the pool and spa and use self-closing and self-latching gates, and ask you neighbors to do the same at their pools
+- Install a four-foot or taller fence around the pool and spa, use self-closing and self-latching gates, and ask your neighbors to do the same at their pools.

 - Install and use a lockable safety cover on your spa